America's Best Dance Crew season 6

 The sixth season of America's Best Dance Crew, also known as America's Best Dance Crew: Season of the Superstars, premiered on April 7, 2011.
 Taking a different route from past seasons, the crews performed to the music of one specific artist each week, including Rihanna, Lil Wayne, and other stars.
 The season also featured special guest appearances by various music celebrities including Justin Bieber, The Black Eyed Peas, Katy Perry, Kesha, Nicki Minaj, and Kanye West.
 Dominic "D-Trix" Sandoval, a former member of Quest Crew, the winner of the third season of America's Best Dance Crew, joined returning judges Lil Mama and JC Chasez as the newest judge.
 In the season finale, which aired on June 5, 2011, I.aM.mE was declared the winner.

 Cast

 For the sixth season of America's Best Dance Crew, auditions were held in four cities: Chicago, Houston, New York City, and Los Angeles.
-The age requirement for auditioning, used in the previous five seasons, was dropped.
-A total of ten dance crews were selected to compete.
-This was the first season to showcase a crew from the Pacific region.